kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

     rotationFrequency: 600h
  ```

-## After Rotation
+## Result

-Once the ServiceBinding is rotated:
+Rotating the service binding has the following results:
 * The Secret is updated with the latest credentials.
 * The old credentials are kept in a newly-created Secret named `original-secret-name(variable)-guid(variable)`.
 This temporary Secret is kept until the configured deletion time (TTL) expires.

-To view the timestamp of the last service binding rotation, refer to the **status.lastCredentialsRotationTime** field.
+To see the timestamp of the last service binding rotation, go to the **status.lastCredentialsRotationTime** field.

 ## Limitations